Why do most retail digital transformations fail?

 Effective omnichannel specification starts with mapping customer journeys across all channels, then defining the data flows, inventory synchronization rules, and fulfillment logic that connect those channels.
 Specira uses conversational AI to capture these requirements in a vendor-neutral format, producing integration specifications that can be used to evaluate any platform combination objectively.

 Vendor-neutral specification means defining what systems must do and how they must integrate without reference to specific products or platforms.
 This approach prevents vendor lock-in, enables objective evaluation, and ensures that implementation acceptance criteria are based on business outcomes rather than platform features.
-It is especially critical in omnichannel retail where multiple systems (Order Management, Warehouse Management, Point-of-Sale, e-commerce) must exchange data seamlessly.
+It is especially critical in omnichannel retail where multiple systems (Order Management, Warehouse Management, Point-of-Sale, e-commerce) must exchange data in real time.

 Nicolas Payette